 so the sons of Israel did (Numbers 9).

-In order sacrifice the lamb on the 14th day and between the two evenings, that day must begin at sunset, not at darkness.
-Jesus was sacrifice between darkness on Nisan14 and sunset at the end of Nisan14, also between two evenings on Nisan14, but actually between the other two evenings on Nisan14.
+In order sacrifice the lamb on the 14th day and between the two evenings, that calendar day must begin at sunset, not at darkness.
+Jesus was sacrificed between darkness on Nisan14 and sunset at the end of Nisan14, also between two evenings on Nisan14.
+The reason that the Hebrews had two evenings was that they had two days.
+The 12 hour daylight day ran from first light (before sunrise) to the second evening (darkness).
+The 24 hour day ran from sunset (the first evening) to sunset.
+So the first evening (sunset) was the end of their 24 hour day and the second evening (darkness) was the end of their 12 hour day.

 1